DMarshallDeveloper/COMP313-marshadani-assignment1/README.md

 Game Title: Marshmallow Hunt

-Link to video showcasing the game: https://youtu.be/v94nMeHLyoc
+Link to video showcasing the game: https://youtu.be/v94nMeHLyoc (5 minutes) Link to video talking about the blueprints: https://youtu.be/FhiSrBuraTA (3 minutes) My software couldn't merge the two videos so instead of uploading one longer video I have two smaller ones

 Note: I have ignored the starter content folders from my desktop project using the gitignore file